irena-flextool/flextool/docs/how_to.md

 - `solve` parameter `realized_invest_periods`: Array of periods where the model will realize investment decisions to the lower solves and results.
 - `solve` parameter `realized_periods`: Should not be used in this solve!
 You don't want the dispatch results from this solve, but from the dispatch solve.

-In addition, the rolling dispatch solve should be created as in the *How to use Rolling window solve for dispatch*.
+In addition, the rolling dispatch solve should be created as in the *How to use rolling window solve for dispatch*.
 This solve should have the parameter `realized_periods` set to produce the dispatch results.
 The model parameters apply to all of the solves.
-Therefore, the considerations of the storage value binding that were discussed in the *How to use Rolling window solve* should be taken into account here as well.
+Therefore, the considerations of the storage value binding that were discussed in the [How to use a rolling window for a dispatch model](#How-to-use-a-rolling-window-for-a-dispatch-model) should be taken into account here as well.

 - Storage levels can be fixed with `storage_solve_horizon_method`: *use_reference_value* or *use_reference_price*, these will fix the end of each horizon not each jump.
 - `storage_start_end_method` fixes the starts and/or ends of each solve level, meaning the first step of the first roll and the last step of the last roll.